sjcsoftware/rateit/README.md

 ![signup](screenshots/Sign_up.png)

+The reason why RateIt has a sign up page is, each person need to add their own Spotify API credentials.

+**RateIt does not connect your information to any type of server nor cloud in any way.
+Everything is managed locally (feel free to check the source code!)**

 RateIt uses the Spotify API only to search albums and fetch track lists.
-Your ratings and library data never touch Spotify's servers.
+Also, your ratings and library data never touch Spotify's servers.

 1. Go to [developer.spotify.com/dashboard](https://developer.spotify.com/dashboard) and sign in with any Spotify account.
 2. Click **Create App**.
 Name and description can be anything.
-3. Set the Redirect URI to `http://localhost`, check **Web API**, accept the Terms, and save.
+3. Set the Redirect URI to `https://localhost` (doesn't matter, put anything), check **Web API**, accept the Terms, and save.
 4. From your app's settings page, copy the **Client ID** and click **View client secret** to reveal the **Client Secret**.

 On first launch, RateIt will prompt you to create a local account and paste both values.
-They are stored in your local database — never transmitted.
+They are stored in your local database — again, never transmitted.

 ---